-Description Freedom Area School District will continue its efforts to provide appropriate staff trainings for teachers responsible for working with students within the Autism Spectrum.
-The district has maintained collaborative working arrangement with PATTAN, BVIU, and PDE Webinar sessions; continuation of the partnership among all these providers will take place in addressing trainings for the districts staff.
+Description Freedom Area School District will continue its efforts to provide appropriate staff training for teachers responsible for working with students within the Autism Spectrum.
+The district has maintained a collaborative working arrangement with PATTAN, BVIU, and PDE Webinar sessions; continuation of the partnership among all these providers will take place in addressing training for the district's staff.
 The district will maintain sign in sheets to verify attendance as well as maintain agendas on specific topics addressed.
-Person Responsible Director of Special Education, Building Principals, School Psychologist/Special Education Coordinator Start Date 7/1/2016 End Date 6/30/2019 Program Area(s) Professional Education, Special Education
+Person Responsible Building Principals, School Psychologist/Special Education Coordinator Start Date 7/1/2020 End Date 6/30/2023

+Professional Education, Special Education